aimagelab/dress-code/README.md

 **IMPORTANT!**
 - By making any use of the Dress Code Dataset, you accept and agree to comply with the terms and conditions reported [here](https://github.com/aimagelab/dress-code/blob/main/LICENCE).
 - The dataset will not be released to private companies.
-- When filling the dataset request form, non-institutional emails (e.g. gmail.com) are not allowed.
+- When filling the dataset request form, non-institutional emails (e.g. gmail.com, qq.com, etc.) are not allowed.
 - The signed release agreement form is mandatory (see the dataset request form for more details).
-Incomplete or unsigned release agreement form are not accepted and will not receive a response.
-Typed signature are not allowed.
+Incomplete or unsigned release agreement forms are not accepted and will not receive a response.
+Typed signatures are not allowed.

 **Requests are manually validated on a weekly basis.
 If you do not receive a response, your request does not meet the outlined requirements.**